truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Immich.md

 {{< trueimage src="/images/SCALE/Apps/ImmichInstalled.png" alt="Immich Installed" id="Immich Installed" >}}

-Click **Web Portal** on the **Application Info** widget to open the Prometheus web interface to begin configuring targets, alerts, rules and other parameters.
+Click **Web Portal** on the **Application Info** widget to open the Immich web interface to set up your account and begin uploading photos.
-See their postinstall steps documentation [link](link)
+See Immich [Post Install Steps](https://documentation.immich.app/docs/install/post-install) for more information.

 {{< trueimage src="/images/SCALE/Apps/ImmichWebPortal.png" alt="Immich Web Portal" id="Immich Web Portal" >}}

 ## Editing the Immich Application

+Go to the **Installed Applications** screen and select Immich from the list of installed applications.
+Click **Edit** on the **Application Info** widget to open the **Edit Immich** screen.
+The settings on the edit screen are the same as on the install screen.
+You cannot edit **Storage Configuration** paths after the initial app install.

+Click **Update** to save changes.
+TrueNAS automatically updates, recreates, and redeploys the Immich container with the updated environment variables.

 ## Understanding Immich Settings

-The following sections provide more detail explanations of the settings found in each section of the **Install Immich** screen.
+The following sections provide more detailed explanations of the settings found in each section of the **Install Immich** screen.

 ### Application Name Settings